How to Reach Sikkim by Air

 Travelling between North and East Sikkim

 The northern and the eastern part of Sikkim usually doesn't provide any independent travel opportunity.
 If you are lucky enough, you might get a shared ride/jeep to your destination.
-However, the best way to travel is with one of the group tours offered by numerous travel agents, on sharing basis.
+However, the best way to travel is with one of the group tours offered by numerous travel agents, on a sharing basis.

 Sikkim Entry PermitForeigners (except citizens of Bhutan) are required to have a valid Protected Area Permit (PAP) or Restricted Area Permit (RAP) to enter Sikkim.
 Individual tourists are only allowed to visit Gangtok, Rumtek Monastery, Phodong, Pemaytangtse Monastery, Kechoperi, Tashiding, Yuksum, Mangan, Singhik.
 Also, four district headquarters and all subdivisions which include Rangpo, Roarathang, Rhenaka, Aritar, Rongli, Soreng, Namchi, Pakyong, Barapthing except Chung Thang.
 All the foreign tourist are allowed and expected to travel to these places.
-For all other places, the foreign tourists are required to travel in groups with a travel agency.
+For all other places, foreign tourists are required to travel in groups with a travel agency.
 The permits are issued for a 15 days period which can be extended to a maximum of 30 days in two splits of 15 days each.
 In most cases, the validity is not extended beyond that period.

 Indians are required to get a permit issued to visit North Sikkim - beyond Singhik towards Gurudongmar Lake, Yumthang Valley, Lachung, Zero Point, etc. and parts of East Sikkim - Chhangu Lake, Nathu La and Baba Temple.
-No permit is required to visit places like Namchi, Peling, Yuksom, Ravangala, etc.
+No permit is required to visit places like Namchi, Pelling, Yuksom, Ravangala, etc.